 When I engaged the telephoto lens on the Fold to shoot a nearby Le Pain Quotidien, I could make out small details like the Pick Up Here sign.

-Galaxy Fold performance
+Samsung Galaxy Fold review: Performance

-Given that the Galaxy Fold has the same Snapdragon 855 processor as the Galaxy S10 and Note 10 line of phones, it’s not a surprise that it offers comparable performance.
+Given that the Samsung Galaxy Fold has the same Snapdragon 855 processor as the Galaxy S10 and Note 10 line of phones, it’s not a surprise that it offers comparable performance.
 The main difference is the whopping 12GB of RAM included in the Fold, which did seem to help juggle having multiple apps open on screen at once.
 I didn’t notice much lag as I ran three apps simultaneously.

 On Geekbench 5, a relatively new benchmark that measures overall performance, the Galaxy Fold scored 728 on the single-core portion of the test and 2,619 on the multi-core portion.
 The Galaxy Note 10 Plus scored 736 and 2,691 respectively, which is pretty much identical, while the OnePlus 7T scored a slightly higher 744 and 2,802.